-Satoshi Nakamoto, the anonymous creator of Bitcoin, was also the creator of modern blockchain technology as we know it today, an integral part of the Bitcoin network.
+The anonymous creator of Bitcoin, Satoshi Nakamoto, was also the creator of blockchain technology, an integral part of the Bitcoin network.
 Think of a blockchain as a non-editable Google Drive for a cryptocurrency, and the cryptocurrency as the files inside the drive.
 Bitcoin, or any cryptocurrency, couldn’t function without a blockchain.

 Worth a watch

 Cathie Wood, founder of ARK Invest, is known for her controversial investing approach.
-She discusses with Peter McCormack, the host of the What Bitcoin Did podcast, how she bought $100,000 at $250, and investing in disruptive technologies.
+She discusses with Peter McCormack, the host of the What Bitcoin Did podcast, how she bought $100,000 of Bitcoin at $250 a pop, and investing in disruptive technologies.